 Solana Beach constructed a reclaimed water distribution pipeline extension of 7,920 linear feet to SEJPA's reclaimed water distribution system in order to extend SEJPA's existing recycled distribution system and enable Solana Beach to serve new reclaimed water customers.
-SEJPA agreed to reimburse Solana Beach the cost of design and construction of the extension in the amount of \$478,319 and Solana Beach agreed to convey of the extension to SEJPA.
-SEJPA shall reimburse Solana Beach at a monthly rate of \$450 per acre foot of recycled water delivered to any customers through the extension.
+SEJPA agreed to reimburse Solana Beach the cost of design and construction of the extension in the amount of \$478,319 and Solana Beach agreed to convey ownership of the extension to SEJPA.
+SEJPA shall reimburse Solana Beach monthly at a rate of \$450 per acre foot of recycled water delivered to any customers through the extension.
 Future payments on the Solana Beach Reimbursement Agreement Payable are contingent upon future reclaimed water sales, therefore future maturities have not been estimated and the agreement is considered noncurrent.
-The Solana Beach Reimbursement Agreement Payable totaled \$432,554 at June 30, 2022.
+The Solana Beach Reimbursement Agreement Payable totaled \$424,544 at June 30, 2023.